Wiki · Concept · Last reviewed June 25, 2026

 SWE-bench Verified is a 500-task subset released in August 2024 by OpenAI in collaboration with the SWE-bench authors.
 Professional software developers screened tasks for underspecified issue descriptions and problematic tests.
 Verified became the dominant public reporting target for frontier coding models and agents during 2024 and 2025.

 SWE-bench Multimodal adds issues with visual context such as screenshots, design mockups, diagrams, and visually presented errors.
-The official page describes 517 multimodal instances and frames the task as testing whether AI systems can generalize to visual software domains.
+The official leaderboard reports 517 multimodal instances; the ICLR 2025 paper describes SWE-bench M with 617 task instances.
+Cite the exact source and split when using a count.

 Why It Matters